ondrejhonus/wood-game/README.md

 ✅️ Add player HP and add to UI
 ✅️ Ability to sell logs at a specific location
 ✅️ Allow player to hold an object on a specific point, not the mass center
-▶️ Tree spawning system
+⚠️ Tree spawning system
 ❌ Vehicles for transporting logs
-❌ Progress saving mechanics
+▶️ Progress saving mechanics (TODO: Save inventory)

 ## Feature Roadmap (Modeling + others)
 ✅️ Create Axe model